MWatty/the-office-memory-game-pet-edition/README.md

 * As well as the office home button, it was planned there would also be a contact and play tab.
 * However, these were removed from the website as deemed unnecessary, given there was a highlighted 'new game!' button in place to attract the user, duplication of this could be construed as confusing to the user.
-* The contact page was also deemed unnecessary for the website and was removed.
+* The contact tab was also deemed unnecessary for the website and was removed.
 These changes have ensured that the user stories are met in that there is simple navigationand clarity throughout.

 ##### Footer